kyle-alis/docs/.github/contributing.md

 ## Merging your PR

 Once we have reviewed your PR we will merge it into the original repo and your're changes will be visible on <a href="https://docs.alis.exchange" target="_blank">doc.alis.exchange</a>   :tada:.

+## Working on the content

+- titles
+- next page link